cascadiajs/cascadiajs/app/markdown/2026/next-steps/sponsorships.md

 Sponsor load-in and set up: TBD<br />

 **Monday, June 1 (Day One)**<br />
-Sponsor load-in and set up: 6:30am - 8:00am<br />
+Sponsor load-in and set up: 7:00am - 8:00am<br />
 Doors open to attendees: 8:00am<br />
-Day end: 5:30pm
+Expo hall close: 5:00pm

 **Tuesday, June 2 (Day Two)**<br />
 Sponsor load-in and set up: 7:00am - 8:00am<br />
 Doors open to attendees: 8:00am<br />
-Day end: 4:00pm
+Expo hall close: 4:00pm

-All conference/sponsor items must be removed from Town Hall by 4:00pm on June 2nd.
+All conference/sponsor items must be removed from Town Hall by 5:00pm on June 2nd.

 ### Shipping
 Items can be shipped directly to Town Hall.
 Storage space is limited at the venue, so if you have large items or more than a few boxes to send, please contact us first.